 Møller Centre, Churchill College, Cambridge, UK

-Course fees: UK Pounds £3,550 plus VAT*only applicable to UK residents
+Course fees: UK Pounds £3,800 plus VAT*where applicable

 This in depth course teaches you to make effective trading decisions to maximise company profits.
 You will develop an understanding of the economics of trading and the management of inherent price risks.
 By trading live crude oil and refined product markets worldwide under the guidance of the staff, you gain confidence in setting a strategy and in reacting to events as they happen using real time information services.

 The economics of trading are fully studied with delegates negotiating and costing deals, calculating profitability, chartering a ship through a broker and examining the legal and operational aspects of trading.
 Price risks are identified and managed using the futures, forwards and over the counter markets.
 Delegates also prepare a tender.
 The separation of price risks from supply risk is discussed.

 Invincible's corporate position is marked to market and reviewed daily.
 Market conditions are discussed to gain an understanding of how prices are established on the international markets and what factors influence price movements.